 4.)
 No, I cannot yet see my reflection in the polished surface of the manuscript.
 (Keeps buffing.)

 If you join in at Holly’s Writing Classes, give me a shout.
 I don’t want to miss anyone!
 So, what are your goals this summer?
+Did you take Holly’s Writing Quiz?
+What kind of writer did it say you are?
 Let me know in the comments.